iterative/dvc.org/content/docs/command-reference/fetch.md

 ## Examples

-Let's employ a simple <abbr>workspace</abbr> with some data, code, ML models, pipeline stages, such as the <abbr>DVC project</abbr> created for the [Get Started](/doc/tutorials/get-started).
+Let's employ a <abbr>workspace</abbr> with some data, code, ML models, pipeline stages, such as the <abbr>DVC project</abbr> created for the [Get Started](/doc/tutorials/get-started).
 Then we can see what happens with `dvc fetch` as we switch from tag to tag.